xiegeo/modbusone/README.md

 by cutting extra data or returning error code 4 `EcServerDeviceFailure`.

-When calling `func (f FunctionCode) MakeRequestHeader(address, quantity uint16) (PDU, error)` with a single value function code, quantity is required to be 1.
+When calling `func (f FunctionCode) MakeRequestHeader(address, quantity uint16) (PDU, error)` with a single value function code, quantity is required to be 1, which previously treated 0 as 1.

+Internal constant `smallestRTUSize` is changed from 4 to 5, since the smallest real PDU is 2 instead of 1.
+This should only impact direct RTU packet decoding on artificially created PDUs and debug logging messages in readers.

 2026-06 v1.1.0